-As California recall voting closes, Newsom holds edge in exit polls
+Gavin Newsom is projected to prevail in his effort to remain in office

+But the "no" vote against recalling Newsom was ahead by more than 20 percentage points as polls closed.
+Many of those votes were early mail-in ballots, which heavily favored Democrats.
+The day-of voting has yet to be fully counted, but the state's traditional voting pattern appeared to be holding true, with more conservative inland residents favoring Newsom's recall and voters on the more populated, liberal Pacific coast opposing it.

+Newsom's projected victory Tuesday will keep him in charge of a state that has become the liberal standard bearer on issues such as climate change and immigration policy for the rest of the nation.

-But early exit polls, interviews with voters and a heavy mail-in response by Democrats pointed toward a Newsom victory in a state where Republicans have fallen behind even “declined to state” in terms of party preference.
-The Republican front-runner, conservative radio talk show host Larry Elder, could in theory replace Newsom with far less public support than the governor secures in his effort to avoid the recall if a majority of voters say they want Newsom out.
+Fear of the Republican front-runner, conservative radio talk show host Larry Elder, seemed to spur on some Newsom voters.
+Elder could in theory have replaced Newsom with far less public support than the governor secured in his effort to avoid the recall if a majority of voters said they wanted Newsom out.

 “While I may not be the biggest supporter of the governor, I don’t want to have a governor of my state who has maybe 10 percent of the popular vote,” said Jacob Roush, a 36-year-old resident of Alameda County in the Bay Area who voted after his gym session and before work.